DIY Probate can cause problems

 - Not being able to obtain the correct (or any) information from financial organisations such as banks and building societies who are reluctant to respond to lay estate administrators;

-- You do not know which forms to complete or how to complete them opening up the potential of calculating the incorrect inheritance tax or not deducting various reliefs which a professional would know to do;
+- You do not know which forms to complete or how to complete them.
+This opens up the potential of calculating the incorrect inheritance tax or not deducting various reliefs which a professional would know to do;

 - The court fee for a personal probate application is higher than the application fee through a solicitor;